Special districts in Illinois: Drainage districts

 Illinois state statute authorized the creation of drainage districts effective January 1, 1956.

 Fire protection districts

 Illinois state statute authorized the creation of fire protection districts effective July 8, 1927.

 Forest preserve districts

 Illinois state statute authorized the creation of forest preserve districts effective October 1, 1977.
+The purpose of these districts are to "protect and preserve the flora, fauna, and scenic beauty of" natural lands for recreational and educational purposes.
+For areas outside of Cook County (the forest preserve district of which was established by a separate statute), "[a]ny contiguous area lying totally within one county that contains one or more natural forests or parks and one or more cities, towns or villages" may be established as a forest preserve district upon the petition of at least 500 voters residing in the proposed district.

 Hospital districts

 Illinois state statute authorized the creation of hospital districts effective July 15, 1949.
 These districts provide and operate hospital facilities in counties of fewer than 1,000,000 in population.
 The districts are established by the circuit court judge upon voter petition and after referendum.
 The board of directors of a district located in one county is appointed by the presiding officer of the county board.
 In districts located in more than one county, the directors represent each county in proportion to its relative population in the district.
 Districts may issue bonds, levy property taxes, and fix charges for the use of facilities and services.
 Bond issues may require voter approval.

 The state also has hospital township boards.
 These boards may be created in any township with a population fewer than 500,000 upon voter petition and referendum.
 Each board of directors is composed of five to eleven members appointed by the township board.
 The boards may set property taxes, and fix and collect rents and charges.
 The boards also may issue revenue bonds with voter approval.